WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

     fixed_point<int32_t, -1>

-an unsigned 8-bit type with 8 fractional digits that can be used to store values in the range, [0, 1):
+and an unsigned 8-bit type with 8 fractional digits that can be used to store values in the range, [0, 1):

     fixed_point<uint8_t, -8>

-and a signed value - typically in 32 bits - with half the bits dedicated to fractional digits:

-    fixed_point<>

 ### Conversion

-Fixed-point numbers can be converted explicitly to and from built-in arithmetic types.
-While effort is made to ensure that large enough types are used to perform the calculations without losing significant digits, no effort is made to avoid rounding errors.
+Fixed-point numbers can be explicitly converted to and from built-in arithmetic types.

+While effort is made to ensure that significant digits are not lost during conversion, no effort is made to avoid rounding errors.
-Whatever would happen when converting to and from an integer type largely goes for `fixed_point` objects also.
+Whatever would happen when converting to and from an integer type largely applies to `fixed_point` objects also.
 For example:

     fixed_point<uint8_t, -4>(.006) == fixed_point<uint8_t, -4>(0)

-...equates to `true` and is considered an acceptable rounding error.
+...equates to `true` and is considered a tolerable rounding error.

-The priority here is preserving the highest-value digits of a value and avoiding any run-time performance penalties involved with non-trivial rounding strategies.

 ### Named Constructors

-Fixed-point numbers are traditionally notated in a variety of ways.
-The `EXPONENT` template parameter is a versatile way of expressing the full range of values a type may contain - including very large positive and negative values.
-However, it is not necessarily the most intuitive choice for many common use cases.
+The `EXPONENT` template parameter is a versatile way to express the full range of values a type might contain - including very large positive and negative values.
+However, it is not necessarily the most intuitive choice for a typical user.

-A number of named constructors in the spirit of existing `make_X` functions are defined to make specialization of `fixed_point<>` more convenient.
+There are a number of conventions by which fixed-point number types are traditionally expressed.
+And because the template parameters of `fixed_point` do not necessarily fit with these conventions, a number of named constructors are defined in the spirit of existing `make_X` functions to make specialization of `fixed_point<>` more convenient.

+#### `make_fixed`

-To create a specialization with *I* integer digits, *F* fractional digits and signed digit iff S, there is:
+To create a specialization with *I* integer digits, *F* fractional digits and signed digit *S*, there is:

-    make_fixed<I, F, S>
+    template <unsigned I, unsigned F, bool S = true> make_fixed

-This alias automatically determines what underlying type is needed to accommodate the desired amount of precisions so for example,
+This alias automatically determines what underlying type is needed to accommodate the desired amount of precisions.
+For example,

     make_fixed<8, 11, true>